VisionsOfficial/contract-consent-agent/docs/design-document.md

 ## Algorithms

 The algorithms need to respond to the previous described requirements.
-To do so we will use Atlas search and his functionality to empower the recommendations and the matching.
+To do so we will use Atlas search and its functionality to empower the recommendations and the matching.

 ### Profile Algorithms Execution
 This algorithm will create and manage the Contract profiles